david-prv/QuickyPHP/README.md

-# PHP Micro-Framework
+# QuickyPHP
-A project name needs to be determined soon!
+A php micro-framework for simple and quick web-applications

 ## Motivation
 I started this project because I wanted to procrastinate important work for university.
 No joke.
 But it turned into a slight obsession that has been with me for a few days now.
 I found developing my own PHP micro-framework so interesting that I kept reading up on documentation and articles and watching tutorial after tutorial.